TalDugma/Basketball-Action-Recognition/README.md

 ## Description
 This repository concludes our final project for the ”Deep Learning” course.
 We present a model designed to recognize sports players and their actions on the court, incorporating various training methods and pre-trained models.
-We achieved a X% recognition accuracy and an inference time of X seconds per frame, which qualifies as real-time recognition.
+We achieved a 60% recognition accuracy and an inference time that qualifies as real-time recognition.
 We enjoyed implementing the
 diverse techniques we acquired throughout the semester and creating a project that combines both our academic